andrea-couto/Photo-Flora-Size/README.md

 To run returnPlantSize.py in the command line with a photo called plantImage and a quarter as a reference object:<br>

+on Raspbian:<br>
-python3 returnPlantSize.py --image images/plantImage.jpg --width 0.955<br><br>
+python3 returnPlantSize.py --image images/plantImage.jpg --width 0.955<br>

 Requirements:<br>
 openCV-python<br>